Utsob-Bin-Bari/NoteIt/Thinking.md

 # Commit 6: Create App Context to implement Dark and Light Theme
 * It's a really simple state to manage so I will use useContext here.
 * I can integrated it in Redux store also.
 But let's have some fun.

+# Commit 7: Fix some design and Enable Screens
+* enableScreens() implemented which I forgot to implemented during navigation implementation.
+* Removed the back text from ios.
+* Added border bottom for dark-light consitancy.